openGDA/gda-core/documentation.gda/GDA_User_Guide/source/writing_scripts.rst

 ensure that you call the save method to make sure the XML file is saved after every change.
 Here is example code on how to use this::

-   >>> from gda.util.persistence import LocalParameters
+   >>> from uk.ac.diamond.daq.persistence.jythonshelf import LocalParameters
    >>> config = LocalParameters.getXMLConfiguration("my_parameters_file")
    >>> config.setProperty("mythings.myint", 42)
    >>> config.setProperty("mythings.mystring", "blarghh")